iivanoo/covid-apps-observer/data/data_us/reports/resources/org.pathcheck.covidsafepathsBt.mn___1.6.1/report.md

 > I have never seen a notification that I have come in contact with anything COVID and I work at the second largest retailer in the world.
 I also think your site is purposely Grey when it comes to asking questions.<br> :date: __2020-12-24 06:52:11__

 > Shortly after installing the app, I tested positive for Covid.
 I tried to alert the app but it asks for a verification code.
 No code to be found anywhere.
 No help available.
 This app is worthless.<br> :date: __2020-12-23 19:12:13__

-> Mr Stark...
-I don't feel so good.....<br> :date: __2020-12-21 19:42:15__

-> I find it pretty sad the local governments will try to alert you to carriers of a rapidly spreading virus as opposed to known sex offenders and child predators.
-If only registered offenders had been forced to get an app like this and have location on so anyone within 30ft can be notified instantly of a predator.<br> :date: __2020-12-20 18:35:25__